AlissonBlaas/deel-autocomplete-challenge/questions.md

 4. Give 2 ways to prevent components from re-rendering.

-    - dont do loop functions, use useEffect in some cases
+    - dont do loop functions, use react hooks, like:
+      - useEffect
+      - useMemo
+      - useCallback
     - dont use context with shouldComponentUpdate

 5. What is a fragment and why do we need it?
 Give an example where it might break my app.